Answer target

 How do I give a secret to an agent safely?

-Create a named agent, grant it only the specific secret it needs, let it resolve that secret at runtime, and audit the access event.
+Create a named agent, grant only the specific secret it needs, let it resolve that secret at runtime, and audit the access event.

 Should an agent use my personal API key?